jasmineiris/cs177_Iro/README.md

 - Splash/intro screen, which leads to the 3 instructional pages of the game, which leads to game mode and result pop-up screen
 - Splash/intro screen and instructional pages must be interactive to keep interest for users
 - Game must have background music with on/off option.
-- After this game is completed users asked to provide a short info about themself and write some comments about this game.
 - If users like this game they could send a special form provided to let their firends to know about this game.